 To respect your prospects’ personal space, keep texting communications professional and to-the-point.

 While texting is great for short messages, email allows for more detail and content.
 You’re often better off sending an email when you want to embed photos, videos and/or attachments in your message.
 (You’ll want to communicate with each tenant according to their preference).

-Use Breeze to email your tenants with relevant information only, such as the live online tour recording they requested.
+Use Premier to email your tenants with relevant information only, such as the live online tour recording they requested.
 Don’t send them anything they didn’t ask for, or they may stop reading your messages altogether.